alshival/openAI-Discord-Bot/README.md

 - Chat with the bot using OpenAI's GPT models
 - Ask the bot to set reminders for you.
-- Ask the bot to play music through voice channels
+- Ask the bot to play music through voice channels.
+- Perform Market Research Analysis using yfinance to create financial charts and mix charts with regression lines.

 ## Usage